Buyun-Liang/Parallel-Distributed-K-Means-Algorithm/README.md

 main.c is the main driver.
 The datasets used are US pollution data from 2016, which is available on umn cselab machine.
 Here, I only upload the very small datesets pollution_small.csv for testing.
 The auxil1.c contains a set of auxilliary functions, which includes the parallel dirstirbuted version of k-means algorithm.

 ## Screenshots
-This is a demo of running
+This is a demo running on phiXX.cselabs.umn.edu clusters.
 ```bash
 mpirun -np 8 -hostfile hostfile -map-by node  main.ex
 ```
-on phiXX.cselabs.umn.edu clusters.
 ![Demo](./img/demo.png)

 ## Code Examples